KylieSteinfadt/IA-340-Repository/README.md

 # IA-340-Repository
-Welcome to my IA 340 repository for lab assignments and progects
+Welcome to my IA 340 repository for lab assignments and projects

 ## Purpose
 This repository contains code, notes and other related course work to *IA 340: Data Mining, Modeling, and Knowledge Disovery in Databases*